nick-r-o-s-e/Reanult-Micropage-React/README.md

 - Fully abtsracted expander component
 - Configurator loading and error states
 - Fully responsive(max-width of the main container is 1080px)
-- Custom Carousel component for responsiveness
+- Custom Carousel component for the responsiveness

 ## Deployed on [surge](https://surge.sh/) demo: ( https://jolly-adjustment.surge.sh/)